- Home

 Rehabilitation

 For both concrete and asphalt roads, rehabilitation consists of the removal and replacement of failed sections of concrete or asphalt road and the placement of a 2.5-inch asphalt cap or pulverizing existing asphalt pavement and placing a 3-inch asphalt cap.
-Based on the cross-section for asphalt roads consisting of concrete curb and gutter, sections of the deteriorated concrete curb will be identified and removed, especially near drainage structures in order to provide positive drainage.
+Based on the cross-section for asphalt roads consisting of concrete curb and gutter, sections of the deteriorated concrete curb will be identified and removed, especially near drainage structures, in order to provide positive drainage.
 New drainage structure inlets/covers will be provided in the areas of replacement.

 Maintenance

-For concrete roads, maintenance techniques consist of the removal and replacement of selective sections of concrete road segments typically consisting of less than 30% of the total road segment.
+For concrete roads, maintenance techniques consist of the removal and replacement of selective sections of concrete road segments, typically consisting of less than 30% of the total road segment.
 In some areas, underdrain will be placed and trees removed to accommodate this treatment.
-For asphalt roads, maintenance techniques consist of the placement of a 1.5-inch asphalt cap over a road segment with minimal if any removal, including crack repairs.
+For asphalt roads, maintenance techniques consist of the placement of a 1.5-inch asphalt cap over a road segment with minimal, if any, removal, including crack repairs.